guigrpa/oao/README.md

-  status [options]                               Show an overview of the monorepo status bootstrap [options]                            Install external dependencies and create internal links clean [options]                                Delete all node_modules directories from sub-packages add [options] <sub-package> <packages...>      Add dependencies to a sub-package remove [options] <sub-package> <packages...>   Remove dependencies from a sub-package upgrade [options] <sub-package> [packages...]
+  status [options]                               Show an overview of the monorepo status bootstrap [options]                            Install external dependencies and create internal links clean [options]                                Delete all node_modules directories from sub-packages and the root package add [options] <sub-package> <packages...>      Add dependencies to a sub-package remove [options] <sub-package> <packages...>   Remove dependencies from a sub-package upgrade [options] <sub-package> [packages...]
 Upgrade some/all dependencies of a package